 EBS students can go abroad to do their internship in EU countries and other European countries that have joined the Erasmus+ programme.

-Internship can be between 2-12 months and it must match students study programm in EBS.
-For the internship period students can apply for Erasmus+ scholarship.
+Internship can be between 2-12 months and it must match the student's study programme in EBS.
+For the internship period, students can apply for Erasmus+ scholarship.

 How to get started:

 - Read through EBS internship regulations in OIS (Good to know – Collective Study Materials)